 Admittedly, picking berries with kids and popping them into the mouth may not be the best definition of fun.
 I wouldn’t say I enjoyed the blueberry flinging that followed afterwards, when my kids got bored and decided to play “ball”.
 But then, kids will be kids!

 That aside, a pick- your – own experience is a fantastic family-bonding activity even for city folks.
 Weekends and vacations make the perfect time to pick berries or do some gardening.
 Thankfully, there are several listings for farmers markets and pick-your-own opportunities in many places — you only need to find them.

-Sarah Werthan Buttenwieser is a writer, whose work appears in the ebook anthology Welcome to My World, Brain Child Magazine & the Huffington Post, Babble & Bamboo Magazine amongst others.
-She does some blogging for Teen Life and keeps her own blog—Standing in the Shadows—at the Valley Advocate.
-She and her dear husband are raising four children and enduring a great deal of chaos in the relatively sleepless process.
+Sarah Werthan Buttenwieser is a prolific writer whose work is published in the eBook anthology, Welcome to My World, Brain Child Magazine, the Huffington post, Babble & Bamboo magazine amongst a host of others.
+She blogs for Teen Life and has her own blog at the valley advocate, called, Standing in the Shadows.
+She and her beloved husband are raising four adorable and energetic kids while dealing with the accompanying chaos and sleep deprivation.